gonstr/rig/README.md

         Creates build.yaml and k8s.yaml files in the current working dir.

     breakout
-        Converts the build.yaml or k8s.yaml to Jenkinsfile and Kubernetes manifest files respectivly.
+        Converts build.yaml or k8s.yaml to Jenkinsfile or Kubernetes manifest files respectivly.
 Providing the '--keep-input', or '-k' flag ensures the input file is not deleted.

 Examples
     $ infra-cli init